aws-observability/aws-otel-collector/docs/developers/eks-demo.md

 ### Using AWS-OTel-Collector on Amazon EKS

 This example will introduce how to use AWS-OTel-Collector to send application traces and metrics on AWS EKS.
 This instruction provided the data emitter image that will generate OTLP format of metrics and traces data to AWS CloudWatch and X-Ray consoles.
-Please follow the steps below to try AWS Observability Collector Beta.
+Please follow the steps below to try AWS OTel Collector Beta.

 ### Create EKS-AWSOTel IAM Policy
 1. Open the IAM console at https://console.aws.amazon.com/iam/.